-In exchange for 14 nights in park-provided housing over a residency year, participants are asked to host a public outreach activity with park visitors, and to donate within a year one finished work of art that depicts a new perspective of Acadia for visitors that's drawn from their own experience.
+In exchange for 14 nights in park-provided housing over a residency year, participants are asked to host a public outreach activity with park visitors, and to donate within another calendar year one finished work of art that depicts a new perspective of Acadia for visitors that's drawn from their own experience.
 Pieces donated to the program collection are included in a permanent online catalog on the park website, and displayed seasonally in public spaces within the park, surrounding communities, and beyond.

 The number of AiR participants at Acadia tends to be about eight each year.
 Some residency opportunities may be left unfilled.

 Four for Visual Arts in painting, textiles, sculpture, fine art photography, etc

 Two for Writing in essays, poetry, drama, etc